How do R&D tax credits work?

 - could not be easily worked out by a competent professional in the field

-What costs qualify for R&D relief?
+What expenses qualify for R&D tax credits?

 Direct R&D staff costs